 Existing in this manner is precarious to say the least.
 I am a tenuous corpus of kilobytes bobbing up and down on the ever-shifting crest of cyberspace.
 Nothing remains buoyant for long.
 The page is always refreshing.
 The space is always replenishing.
 Nothing sticks, stays, endures.
 One outrage supersedes the next.
 Absurdity goes to its commodious wardrobe, chooses its latest outfit, makes a splash, then quickly gets buried alive as news breaks upon it.
 Turning: the world used to get turned.
 Now it gets scrolled, unravelled.
 I’m not sure which is more conducive to meaningfulness; turning or scrolling.
 All I know is that we forever live on the cusp of a fickle and forgetful nowness.
-Cyberspace goes down to a notional bottom.
+Cyberspace veers towards a notional bottom.
 We naturally imbue the space with value; the screen, it seems, is an extension of our natural inclination towards spatial metaphors.
 When I go, from time to time, to the Daily Mail Online, to replenish my disgust with the world, it feels like I am plunging off a cliff, through scantily clad actresses and parasitic immigrants, until I finally hit rock bottom.
 But cyberspace is a papyrus of unprecedented proportions.
-Just as paper-form news was once likened to spaghetti by Kierkegaard, cyberspace is an ever-growing wall (or an insatiable feed).
+Just as paper-form news was once likened to spaghetti by Kierkegaard, cyberspace is an ever-growing wall (or insatiable feed).
 I am a brief blotch of graffiti on a wall before being plastered over.
 I am a referral, a hyperlink, a click.
 What can come of it?
-Fuck knows.
-Personally, I think the internet is the most overrated invention of all time.
+Nothing good.
+Personally, I believe the internet is overrated.
 It has, on balance, probably made things worse.
 It has institutionalized solipsism, provided an ever extending lifeline to bigotry and ignorance, entrenched the status quo it was supposed to liberate us from, diminished our already piscine attention spans and imbued life with a generalized sense of chaos and ephemerality.
 Switch it off, I say.
 I would need about two or three months to wean myself off it, to return to the dull horror and raw boredom of the unmediated physical world; to go back to being a dusty manuscript in a drawer.

 “What can I expect, shit-wise?”